Subekxya/logistic-regression-from-scratch/README.md

 Through this implementation, I learned:

-How logistic regression converts a linear combination of features into probabilities using the sigmoid function.
+- How logistic regression converts a linear combination of features into probabilities using the sigmoid function.
-How binary cross-entropy measures classification error.
+- How binary cross-entropy measures classification error.
-How gradients are calculated for logistic regression.
+- How gradients are calculated for logistic regression.
-How gradient descent optimizes model parameters.
+- How gradient descent optimizes model parameters.
-How probabilities can be converted into binary predictions using a decision threshold.
+- How probabilities can be converted into binary predictions using a decision threshold.
-How training loss can be monitored to evaluate optimization.
+- How training loss can be monitored to evaluate optimization.
-How numerical stability can be improved when calculating logarithmic loss.
+- How numerical stability can be improved when calculating logarithmic loss.

 ## Limitations

 This implementation is intentionally simple and uses a small synthetic dataset.
 It does not currently include:
-a.
-Multiple input features
+- Multiple input features
-b.
-Train/validation/test splits
+- Train/validation/test splits
-c.
-Feature scaling
+- Feature scaling
-d.
-Regularization
+- Regularization
-e.
-Precision, recall, or F1-score
+- Precision, recall, or F1-score
-f.
-Comparison with a library implementation
+- Comparison with a library implementation
-g.
-Evaluation on a real-world dataset
+- Evaluation on a real-world dataset

 ## Future Improvements

 Possible extensions include:
-a.
-Extending the implementation to multiple features.
+- Extending the implementation to multiple features.
-b.
-Adding train/validation/test splits.
+- Adding train/validation/test splits.
-c.
-Implementing regularization.
+- Implementing regularization.
-d.
-Experimenting with different learning rates and decision thresholds.
+- Experimenting with different learning rates and decision thresholds.
-e.
-Evaluating the model using precision, recall, and F1-score.
+- Evaluating the model using precision, recall, and F1-score.
-f.
-Testing the implementation on a real-world binary classification dataset. g.Comparing the implementation with scikit-learn's logistic regression.
+- Testing the implementation on a real-world binary classification dataset.
+- Comparing the implementation with scikit-learn's logistic regression.